How effective can simple ordinal peer grading be?: Validation of our framework

-which represents a ``realistic'' noise model.
-The information in the matrix was obtained by measuring the frequency that the $i$-th ranked exam paper by students should be correctly ranked at position $j$.
-For example, $28$ out of $136$ students ranked third an exam paper in their bundles which should have been ranked fourth; thus, $p_{3,4} = 0.205$.
-This matrix is used in the computation of the optimal type-ordering aggregation rules for realistic scenarios according to the methodology developed in Sections \ref{subsec:framework} and \ref{subsec:optimal}.
-Observe that matrix $P_{\text{real}}$ does not include any information about the correlation between the grading behaviour and the quality of the student that acts as grader; actually, this is a feature that our framework completely neglects.
-Surprisingly, the experimental results that we present in the following indicate that storing information about this relation is not necessary for making accurate performance predictions.
+The noise matrices $P_{2015}$, $P_{2016}$, $P_{\text{mallows}}$, and $P_{\text{rum}}$ are used in the computation of the optimal type-ordering aggregation rules for the corresponding student populations according to the methodology developed in Sections \ref{subsec:framework} and \ref{subsec:optimal}.
+We stress again that these noise matrices do not include any information about the correlation between the grading behaviour and the quality of the student that acts as grader.
+This is a feature that our theoretical framework completely neglects.
+In contrast, this correlation is implemented in our simulations.
+Surprisingly, as we will see in the next section, our theory leads to very accurate performance predictions, in spite of its several simplifying assumptions compared to practice.